trelau/pyOCCT/CONTRIBUTING.md

 * [Reporting bugs](https://github.com/LaughlinResearch/pyOCCT/issues) The
   GitHub issues tab will be the primary way of tracking and resolving pyOCCT bugs.
-Follow the issue template and be a descriptive as possible.
-If the bug is with the OpenCASCADE C++ library, you may open an issue with a description and test case, but also consider reporting it to [OpenCASCADE issue tracker](https://tracker.dev.opencascade.org/).
+Follow the issue template and be as descriptive as possible.
+If the bug is with the OpenCASCADE C++ library, you may open a pyOCCT issue with a test case, but you may also consider reporting it to [OpenCASCADE issue tracker](https://tracker.dev.opencascade.org/).

 * [Feature requests](https://github.com/LaughlinResearch/pyOCCT/issues) The